The Sleeve Gastrectomy

 The Sleeve Gastrectomy surgery has become more widely available under insurance plans that cover bariatric surgery.
 This surgical procedure is permanent and is not reversible.
 There are no long term statistics available for this procedure in the US.

-To ensure the best standard of care, we performed the Sleeve Gastrectomy at two hospitals that have been designated as Centers of Excellence in bariatric surgery; Bon Secours Community Hospital in Port Jervis, NY and Good Samaritan Regional Medical Center in Suffern, NY.
 The Sleeve Gastrectomy surgery is performed under general anesthesia and takes approximately 45 minutes.
 Most patients can expect to go home the following day.

 The Sleeve Gastrectomy is a restrictive bariatric surgery.
 The restriction comes from the new size of the stomach which is 2/3 smaller.
 The stomach is cut and stapled creating a long cylindrical tube (banana shape) that will hold about 2 to 3 ounces of food.
 The new smaller stomach allows a person to eat a smaller amount of food to feel satiated.